ComradDoge/DogeEU4/README.md

 - Prosperity goods_produced modifer replaced with production.
 - Tweaked some Council of Trent Concessions to be more viable.
 - Removed Church Council as it was a duplicate of other sources.
+- Tweaked the government building effect on ship time/cost edict.
 - Removed most Rhenish decisions and reworked Blast Furnace interaction.
 - HAB flavor events are extended to AUB and SGF if you were HAB originally.
 - Mughals upon formation can decide to stay Muslim tech/units or go Indian.